Jonathonct/K-Means-Clustering/README.md

-The following implementation of the K-Means Clustering algorithm was written by Jonathon Teague and updated 4/3/2018 Please send any questions, comments or concerns to Jonathonct@gmail.com K-Means sorts numerical data into K-clusters, where K is a user-entered number.
+The following implementation of the K-Means Clustering algorithm was written by Jonathon Teague and updated 4/3/2018  </br >
+Please send any questions, comments or concerns to Jonathonct@gmail.com  </br >
+Compiled and ran on g++.  </br >
+K-Means sorts numerical data into K-clusters, where K is a user-entered number.
 To learn the basics of the algorithm: https://en.wikipedia.org/wiki/K-means_clustering